Visiting Vancouver in October: Events, Festivals & Things to Do

 There’s something about the way Gastown looks under the cover of Vancouver autumn cloud that lends itself perfectly to this creepily informative walking tour.

-The dramatic retelling of some of the city’s most famous murders, fatal protests, and even a Great Fire as you walk through Vancouver’s most historic neighbourhood is optimal for tourists, and endlessly compelling for locals.
+The dramatic retelling of some of the city’s most famous murders, fatal protests, and even a Great Fire as you walk through Vancouver’s most historic neighbourhood is optimal for tourists and endlessly compelling for locals.

 The Lost Souls of Gastown Tour also runs a special Halloween-themed tour in October.